-The topics in the Dial-A-Law series provide only general information on legal issues within the province of Alberta.
-This service is provided by Calgary Legal Guidance funded in part by the Alberta Law Foundation.
-The purpose is to make you aware of your legal rights and responsibilities.
+The topics in the Dial-A-Law series provide general information on legal issues within the Province of Alberta.
+The purpose of this topic is to inform you of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

 You are strongly advised against using a will package purchased from a stationary store where you only fill in the blanks on preprinted forms.
-These forms may be used as a guide to prepare a will, but you should rewrite everything in your handwriting to make it a valid holograph will.
-If you only fill in the blanks on the form, then the will must follow the strict formalities under the Wills Act.
+These forms may be used as a guide to prepare a will, but you should rewrite everything in your own handwriting to make it a valid holograph will.
+If you only fill in the blanks on the form, then the will must follow the strict formalities under the Wills and Succession Act.

 Your will, or parts of it, may automatically be cancelled or revoked by the Wills and Succession Act when certain things occur.
 For example, if you make a will while married and then subsequently get divorced, any gift in your will left to your former spouse is automatically deemed to have been revoked.
 Similarly if you named your spouse as your executor, and then are divorced, that appointment of your spouse as your executor is also automatically revoked.

 You should speak to a lawyer about whether or not your will remains valid anytime a major life event occurs, including if you are married or divorced after making the will, if you begin living in a long term relationship, or end a long term relationship, after making the will, or if your partner passes away or become unable to act for themselves after making the will.

 - You make a written statement declaring an intention to revoke the Will and it is made in accordance with the Wills and Succession Act;

 - You intentionally destroy it with the intention of revoking the will;